vtog/labGuides/source/ocp/add-node.rst

 The following creates and associates the required objects for the new node and resolves any console errors.

 #.
 Set the variables needed to complete steps.
-These call come from the new
+These all come from the new
    host.

    .. code-block:: bash

-      NODENAME=host35.lab.local
+      NODENAME=host35
       NODEMAC=52:54:00:f4:16:35
       NODEUUID=a3fce101-8d6c-4f74-9145-c8e79415cc84